Red Scarf Split Anime

 One avatar can finish and display first while the other remains queued or running.
 The UI does not hide the completed image behind a shared loading state.

-The prompts favor square framing, readable faces, simple backgrounds, and strong silhouettes because PFPs are viewed at small sizes.
+The prompts favor readable faces, simple backgrounds, strong silhouettes, and balanced framing because PFPs are viewed at small sizes.

 The flow creates two final images, so the page explains the double-credit cost before the user starts generation.